 SELECT TOP 40 PERCENT [EmpID] ,[FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [Customer]

-Let us use the ORDER BY statement along with the TOP Percent.
+Let us use the ORDER BY statement along with the SQL Server TOP Percent.

 SELECT TOP 40 PERCENT [EmpID] ,[FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [Customer] ORDER BY Sales DESC

-In general, the below example will return the first 5 rows of the Customers with the highest yearly income.
-When we use WITH TIES followed by SQL TOP Clause, then it will return the top 5 records.
+The example below will return the first 5 rows of the Customers with the highest yearly income.
+When we use WITH TIES followed by SQL TOP Clause, it will return the top 5 records.
 Plus, all the records whose yearly income equals the last record (5th) of the select statement.

 SELECT TOP 5 WITH TIES [EmpID] ,[FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [Customer] ORDER BY YearlyIncome DESC